Recommended Landscape Photography Gear

 You may want to consider a less expensive lightweight backpacking system and purchase the main system at some point in the future.
 Regardless, you really will be able to use both tripods depending on the circumstances of the trip.

 - MeFOTO Carbon Fiber Roadtrip Travel Tripod/Monopod Kit – This is a phenomenal, lightweight, all in one backpack/travel tripod with ball head, monopod, and bag.
-Priced right, even if you later purchase a larger main tripod, you’ll always come back to this system, it’s that good.
+Priced right, even if you later purchase a larger main tripod, you’ll always come back to this system for ultra-light expeditions, it’s that good.
+It's less sturdy than the Feisol or Gitzo but, all in all, you get more than what you pay for here.

-- Gitzo GT 3541XLS – The Gitzo is a gigantic tripod that will last a lifetime – and it’s priced accordingly.
+- Gitzo GT 3541XLS – The Gitzo GT (in the featured image on this post) is a gigantic tripod that will last a lifetime – and it’s priced accordingly.
 It easily goes to 79.5 inches high – so you might ask – why so high?
 The reason is that when you are setting up on uneven surfaces, like a mountain, the longer leg can be used downhill to provide an even set up.
 It is a beast but quickly appreciated in real life.

-- Ball Head – There is no ball head quite like the RRS BH-55 LR.
+- Ball Head – There is no ball head quite like the RRS BH-55 LR (in the featured image on this post).
 Quite simply, it’s the best there is.
-The MeFOTO already has its own ball head so the BH-55 works with the Gitzo.
+The MeFOTO already has its own ball head so the BH-55 works with the Gitzo and Feisol.
+If you want to go lighter, consider the RRS BH-30 LR.
+In fact, this is my preferred ball head with the Feisol.

 - L Brackets – In order to connect your camera to the ball head and to shift from landscape to portrait shots, you need an L Bracket.
-I use and recommend the L Brackets from Really Right Stuff like the Nikon D810 bracket here.
-Kirk and their homepage, another fine company, also produces L Brackets and their Nikon D810 bracket can be found here.
+I use and recommend the L Brackets from Really Right Stuff like the Nikon D810 bracket on Amazon.
+Kirk, another fine company, also produces L Brackets and their Nikon D810 bracket can be found on Kirk's page here or on Amazon here.

-- Tripod bags – The best tripod bags, I believe, are the Domke Tripod Canvas bags here.
+- Tripod bags – The best tripod bags, I believe, are the Domke Tripod Canvas bags available on Amazon.
 This is all you need and I highly recommend them over the super padded tripod bags that are otherwise available.
+Both the Feisol and the MeFOTO come with a tripod bag as standard.

 Remote Shutter Release